octo-cli/octo-cli/docs/operations.md

 List all workflow runs for a workflow.
 You can also replace `:workflow_id` with `:workflow_file_name`.
 For example, you could use `main.yml`.
 You can use parameters to narrow the list of results.
 For more information about using parameters, see [Parameters](https://developer.github.com/v3/#parameters).

 Anyone with read access to the repository can use this endpoint.
+If the repository is private you must use an access token with the `repo` scope.

 ### parameters